Biobased Plastics Application

 Biobased Plastics

-According to the U.S. Federal Trade Commission, a plastic can only be labeled as biobased if it meets the ASTM D6866 standard, which is the standard test method for determining the biobased content of a solid, liquid, or gaseous sample using radiocarbon analysis.
+According to the U.S. Federal Trade Commission, plastic can only be labeled as biobased if it meets the ASTM D6866 standard, which is the standard test method for determining the biobased content of a solid, liquid, or gaseous sample using radiocarbon analysis.
 Similar standards are in effect in other regions of the world.

 Common Biobased Resins include

-• Bio-based polyethylene
+• Bio-based polyethylene and polypropylene

 • PLA compounds